ando-smoke/parcel_data_calculator/README.md

 Enter in the dimensions for the length, width and height of a parcel, as well as the parcel weight.
 Next, click on the Go! button for the results.
+Finally, regarding the formula used for calculating the shipping cost, if either the volume is greater than or equal to 20.0 cubic inches or the weight is greater than or equal to 5.0 pounds, the cost is $5.00.
+Otherwise, the cost is $2.00.

 Known Bugs
 ----------